 The prevention and treatment of preterm labor (PTL) has shifted focus away from the pregnant patient and has become a means of improving newborn outcomes.
 The second of this two-part series applies ACOG and SMFM recommendations into an electronic fetal monitoring case study to improve critical thinking regarding early identification of EFM data significant for PTL.

-Miscommunication is a primary root cause of perinatal injury and death, as well as, malpractice claims.
+Miscommunication is a primary root cause of perinatal injury and death, as well as malpractice claims.
 This activity is part one of a two-part series that outlines various verbal communication errors using EFM case studies to improve EFM communication.

-Miscommunication is a primary root cause of perinatal injury and death, as well as, malpractice claims.
+Miscommunication is a primary root cause of perinatal injury and death as well as malpractice claims.
 This activity is part two of a two-part series that outlines various verbal communication errors using EFM case studies to improve EFM communication.

 Category II is the largest category with over 128 various FHR patterns and is the most challenging to manage.
 This activity is part 1 of a three-part series that compares the current ACOG guidelines to the scientific research regarding new approaches to Category II FHR patterns.

 Category II is the largest category with over 128 various FHR patterns and is the most challenging to manage.
-This activity is part 2 of a three-part series that compares the current ACOG guidelines to the scientific research regarding new approaches to Category II FHR patterns.
+This activity is part 2 of a 3-part series that compares the current ACOG guidelines to the scientific research regarding new approaches to Category II FHR patterns.

 Category II is the largest category with over 128 various FHR patterns and is the most challenging to manage.
 This activity is part 3 of a three-part series that compares the current ACOG guidelines to the scientific research regarding new approaches to Category II FHR patterns.